syncfusion-content/wpf-docs/wpf/PdfViewer/Working-with-Annotations/TextMarkup-Annotations.md

 ---
 layout: post
-title: Inclusion of Text Markup Annotation in a PDF document in Syncfusion Essential WPF PDF viewer.
+title: Inclusion of Text Markup Annotation in a PDF document.
 description: Inclusion of Text Markup Annotation in a PDF document in Syncfusion Essential WPF PDF viewer.
 platform: wpf
 control: PDF Viewer